YWaller/StrategoProject/README.md

 # How to Run
 To run the game, you of course need all the files here.
 Open up mainwithai.py and run it.
 It may take a moment (more like several moments), the AI goes first.
 You can change that somewhere in mainwithai.

+You're gonna need functional keras, functional tensorflow... however you want to get those.
+Don't think it requires a specific version.

 # File Structure
 As you've read, mainwithai is how you start the game.
 That file contains the actual game engine, written with pygame.
 It handles all the movement and such.